since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 ####  1st Round

 Gunsmith bonus action _snipes_ and throws dagger at the Captain.
 15 (miss).
 Gunsmith draws his revolver and shoots.
 21 (hit). _Menacing attack_.
 8 damage.
-The dagger is a _returning weapon_ and returns immediately to the Gunsmith's hand.

 Captain rolls 19 and makes his save.
 Captain draw his greatsword and approaches to within 5 feet.
 Gunsmith uses his reaction to _skirmish_ before Captain can attack him, moves 17 feet away and shoots Captain.
 18 (hit).
 13 points of damage.

 Captain uses the rest of his movement to close the distance and attacks twice with his greatsword: 16 (hit) and 11 (miss).
 6 damage.